-Correcting a text in French is a profession.
+Proofreading in French is a profession.
 Most copywriters will tell you so.
-It's hard not to write a text without typos or bugs, whatever the editing method. writing used.
-Spelling correction proofreading is an art that requires a perfect command of the French language, its grammar and typography.
-Whether you use a word-processing tool that automatically corrects mistakes or not, you should be aware that your ability to proofread well diminishes the more you proofread yourself.
-This can be the result of fatigue, but it can also be the result of the process of reading and correcting the text itself.
+It's hard not to write a text free of typos and bumblebees, whatever the editing method. writing used.
+Spell checking proofreading is an art that requires a perfect command of the French language, its grammar and typography.
+Whether you use a word-processing tool that automatically corrects mistakes or not, you should be aware that your ability to proofread diminishes the more you proofread yourself.
+This may be due to fatigue, but also to the process of reading and correcting the text itself.

 Reading, a call to form.

-When we read, we recognise the letters that make up a word.
-If the word is familiar to us, it's because its particular shape is familiar to us and has already been stored in our memory.
-The reading process therefore consists, for words that are familiar to us, in spotting the letters that form words with a familiar shape.
-When we come across a new word, our eyes focus on each sign and decode the word.
-Once we have identified the shape of the word, we quickly move on to the next one, even if it means omitting the details of its spelling.
+As we read, we recognize the letters that make up a word.
+If the word is familiar to us, it's because its particular shape is familiar to us and has been previously stored in our memory.
+The reading process therefore consists, for words that are familiar to us, in spotting the letters that form words with a familiar outline.
+When we come across a new word, our eye stops on each sign and decodes the word, which we'll take on board as we read.
+Once we've identified the shape of the word, we're quick to move on to the next, even if it means omitting the details of its spelling.
 These automatic processes sometimes lead our brain to correct the text unconsciously.
 When the form of a word is not correct, it is capable of correcting typos without alerting us!
 A single misspelled word still goes unnoticed.
-An error in conjugation or spelling, or a grammatical turn of phrase that makes the form of a word unfamiliar, naturally arouse our attention.
+An error in conjugation or spelling, or a grammatical turn of phrase that renders the form of a word unfamiliar, naturally arouse our attention.

 Rereading, sign to sign.

-To make sure you don't miss anything, you should reread sign by sign, which, let's face it, requires very close attention.
-The trick to slowing down your natural tendency to recognise a word or group of words and move on to the next is to spell it out.
+To make sure you don't miss anything, you should reread sign by sign, which, let's face it, requires a lot of attention.
+The trick to slowing down your natural tendency to recognize one word or group of words and move on to the next is to spell it out.
 It's effective, but very difficult to apply if you're proofreading a long text.
 Any good proofreader will tell you that.

-To correct a French text effectively, print your text.
+To correct French text efficiently, print your text.

-Print: even if this advice is not environmentally friendly, if your reader is going to print the text you submit to them, they will see the text in its final format, i.e. formatted.
-By printing it out, you will be in a better position to see whether your formatting is appropriate.
-Make a PDF file of it first, which you will send to your contact, and print the PDF file rather than the document in its native format (that of your word processor, OpenOffice, Libre Office, Microsoft Word or equivalent).
+Print: even if this tip isn't environmentally friendly, if your reader is going to print the text you submit, they'll see it in its final, formatted format.
+By printing it, you'll be in a better position to see whether your formatting is appropriate.
+Make a PDF file of it first, which you'll send to your contact, and print the PDF file rather than the document in native format (that of your word processor, OpenOffice, Libre Office, Microsoft Word or equivalent).

 Give yourself some time.

 Let your prose rest for a few hours.
 The effort and attention required for effective proofreading can quickly cause fatigue that only time can alleviate.
-Go back to your text the day after you've written it, and you'll have a fresh, sharper eye.
-Share it with others and listen to their suggestions for corrections.
+Revisit your text the day after you've written it, and you'll have a fresh, sharper perspective.
+Share it and listen to any suggestions for correction.

 Check spelling with Word...